pippinbarr/cart263-2021/topics/ai/introducing-ml5js.md

 Something to keep in mind when you're using any technology is how it relates to structures of power in society, particularly in terms of how it might interact with marginalized communities. ml5.js is particularly attuned to this in the context of machine learning, which is quite lovely.

-Specifically, a huge topic to think about in this domain is how the models we use were **trained** and what **data** they were trained on.
+Specifically, a huge topic to think about in this domain is how the models we use were **trained** and what **data** they were trained on:

 If a face recognition model is only trained on pictures of white people, guess what?
 It is best at recognizing white people!
-That's "fine" if it's marketed as "White Face Recognizer", but all too often we think of technology as more general than this.
+That's "fine" if it's marketed as a "White Face Recognizer", but all too often we think of technology as more general and "pure" than this.
 If facial recognition gets out there in common use that's tuned to a specific group and excludes other groups, that's a problem.
 (Think about the whole [Kodak film skin color bias thing](https://www.npr.org/2014/11/13/363517842/for-decades-kodak-s-shirley-cards-set-photography-s-skin-tone-standard)!)

 In short, we should care about the provenance of the data that trains our machine learning models, and should always take a critical stance toward those models especially with regard to potential socio-cultural (and other) issues.